Steve Melnyk: Professional career

-Melnyk turned professional in 1971 after his British Amateur win and started playing on the PGA Tour.
+In 1971, Melnyk turned professional after his British Amateur win and started playing on the PGA Tour.
 He did not find the success he had as an amateur carried over to his professional career.
 He never won a tournament on the PGA Tour but he did place second four times: the 1973 Phoenix Open, 1974 Houston Open, 1979 First NBC New Orleans Open and 1981 Pensacola Open.
 His best finish in a major was a tie for 12th at the 1972 Masters Tournament.
 He did win the 1972 Masters Par 3 Contest.

 At the 1982 Phoenix Open, Melnyk slipped and broke his right elbow.
 While recuperating from the injury, he became an on-course reporter for CBS Sports.
 He resumed playing later that year and both played and reported through the 1984 season when he retired from playing.
 He stayed with CBS until 1992, when joined ABC Sports.
 He retired from television in 2004, after 22 years as a reporter and analyst for CBS Sports, ABC Sports and ESPN.
 He has also designed or co-designed several golf courses.

-Melnyk was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1970, the Georgia Golf Hall of Fame in 1992, and the Florida Sports Hall of Fame in 2000.
+Reinstated amateur status

+In the late 2000s, Melnyk retired from professional golf and broadcasting.
+He regained his amateur golfer status and continued to play.
+As of 2011, he remained actively involved as a University of Florida alumnus and serving a ten-year stint on the board of directors of the Gators athletic boosters, including a term as its president.

 Personal life

-Melnyk is retired from professional golf and broadcasting but has regained his amateur golfer status and continues to play.
-He remains actively involved as a University of Florida alumnus and serving a ten-year stint on the board of directors of the Gators athletic boosters, including a term as its president.
-He lives in Jacksonville, Florida.
+Melnyk lives in Jacksonville, Florida.
+He and his wife Debbie had two sons, Dalton and Butler.
+Both sons played collegiate golf at the University of Florida.
+Butler later became a golf agent for the sports management company Wasserman, and founded his own agency in 2025, with clients such as Ludvig Åberg and Sepp Straka.